 In the context of today’s world, why does Digital DNA matter?

 AP: A lot of people look at digital and think of technology only.
 But we know that digital is changing our world in more ways and changing the world of work.
 In a few short years, we probably won’t be using the word digital.
 We’ll be simply be calling it “business,” because it’s how you behave effectively in this new world—and that’s what Digital DNA is really about.

 GA: It’s also important to know that DNA isn’t something that only resonates in the US.
 We’ve used this with businesses in more than 40 countries and found similar results regardless of culture and language, showing how universal the concept is for organizations.

 We’ve been talking about infusing Digital DNA into a company’s DNA.
 But if you could splice anything into your own personal DNA, what would it be?

 GA: I’m ambidextrous.
 When I golf, I drive right-handed but putt left-handed.
 It can get confusing sometimes.
 Maybe more dominance clarity in my DNA for doing certain tasks would be helpful.

 AP: Probably better physical coordination!
 I am always amazed by people who can pick up a sport and do well their first time.

 NP: It’s so tempting to infuse some form of super power, but I would have to choose any trait that reduces risk of major health issues.
-I guess that it in of itself is a super power.
+I guess that in and of itself is a super power.